Top 10 Must-Read Maritime Novels

 Known as one of the greatest adventure novels of all time, Rafael Sabatini’s Captain Blood is a tale of swashbuckling adventure.

-In this classic naval fiction, Sabatini tells the story of Irish physician Peter Blood, a former sailor and soldier, who wrongly convicted of treason.
+In this classic naval fiction, Sabatini tells the story of Irish physician Peter Blood, a former sailor and soldier wrongly convicted of treason.

 Escaping the hangman’s noose, Blood ends up being the most feared pirate captain on the Spanish Main.
 Alongside the adventures of Blood, the layer of a strong romance makes this an excellent page-turner.

-As a continuation of this novel, the author has written fifteen more short stories set during Blood’s pirate career.
-In 1935, the novel was adapted into a film in the same title by Michael Curtiz.
+The author has written 15 more short stories set during Blood’s pirate career.
+In 1935, the novel was adapted into a film with the same title by Michael Curtiz.

 Captain Blood